ewels/rich-codex/README.md

 ## GitHub Action

-Rich-codex was primarily designed to run automatically via a GitHub action, to keep your screenshots up to date for you.
+Rich-codex was primarily designed to run automatically with GitHub actions, to keep your screenshots up to date for you.
 Once the action generates images, it's up to you to use them however you like in the rest of your workflow.

 A very simple example is shown below.
 This action looks for rich-codex content in the repo, generates the images and then creates and pushes a new commit with any changes.